-B2B businesses are constantly looking for ways to attract more visitors to their websites and to eventually turn those visitors into sales leads.
-While more traffic is a good thing, more of the right traffic is better for generating leads.
+B2B businesses are constantly looking for ways to attract more visitors to their websites through organic search, and to eventually turn those visitors into sales leads.
+While more web traffic is generally a good thing, more of the right traffic is better for generating leads.

 The beauty of organic traffic is you’re getting attention from users who are willingly looking for your content.
 Users type what they’re looking for into search queries, and those keywords bring up relevant content in the search engine results pages (SERPs).
 Knowing what your users are searching for and interested in is invaluable.

 There are several ways B2B companies can ensure they’re driving quality traffic and potential leads to their websites, and we’ve outlined five of those ways below.

 1. Start With Personas